davewalker60/pmdup/pages/navigating-cun.md

 # Terminal 2
 * [CUN Terminal 2](https://www.cancunairport.com/terminal-2.html){:target="_blank"} on the CUN website gives a general description of the terminal and lists the airlines that use it.
 * For domestic flights (coming from elsewhere in Mexico), there is no immigration/passport control or customs.
-* <span style="color:red">If we've arranged a ride for you, post a message in your WhatsApp ride group now.
-We don't leave PM to get you until you do.</span>
+* <span style="color:red">If you've arranged a Family & Friends ride, message your driver now.
+They don't leave PM to get you until you do.</span>
 * Proceed directly to baggage claim.
 * To find your ride:
-  * If we've arranged a ride for you, exit the building, locate door 6, and walk across the passenger pickup area toward the little park/grassy area to meet your <span style="color:red">***friend***</span> who is picking you up. <span style="color:red">Avoid saying anything to anyone and especially don't say driver or taxi or any such commercial term - it could cause issues.</span>
+  * If you've arranged a Family & Friends ride, exit the building, locate door 6, and walk across the passenger pickup area toward the little park/grassy area to meet your <span style="color:red">***friend***</span> who is picking you up. <span style="color:red">Avoid saying anything to anyone and especially don't say driver or taxi or any such commercial term - it could cause issues.</span>
   * If you've prearranged a commercial ride yourself, follow the instructions you've been given from the ride company.
   * If you are renting a car, look for your rental company desk before exiting the building.